 by LORIN DREXLER

 Through passion, honesty, and a willingness to share his work, Louis is one of today’s most influential and innovative contemporary artists.
-After being incarcerated in federal prison for drug-related crimes, Louis found peace while illustrating his artistic road map through a cleansing of his soul and mind.
+After being incarcerated in federal prison for drug-related crimes, Louis found peace while illustrating his artistic road map by cleansing his soul and mind.
 That experience led to him overcoming addiction and immersing himself in art.

-With a colorful past to draw on, his work is not merely modern art or street art but modernism told in a voice that drips onto the canvas … or the wall … or a jet.
-Having been commissioned by some of the most recognized venues throughout the United States including the SoHo House, Viper Room, to painting the Stanley Cup for the Championship team, the Chicago Blackhawks, to raise money for Autism Speaks, his creations are immediately recognizable.
-Every stroke of the brush or the spray of the can has a story to tell.
-Louis’ work depicts a poetry seldom seen with an emphasis on creating pieces with meaning.
+With a colorful past to draw on, his work is not merely modern art or street art, but modernism told in a voice that drips onto the canvas … or the wall … or a jet.
+Having been commissioned by some of the most recognized venues throughout the United States, including the SoHo House, and Viper Room, to painting the Stanley Cup for the Championship team, the Chicago Blackhawks, to raise money for Autism Speaks, his creations are immediately recognizable.
+Every brush stroke or spray of the can have a story to tell.
+Louis’ work depicts poetry seldom seen with an emphasis on creating pieces with meaning.

 What is Gen Society?

 Gen Society is an art space blog for visual art and creative writing collaborations, and other randomizations.
 Hosted by writer and musician Lorin Drexler, this online venue is an expressive experience for those interested in the world of the arts.
 It is a literary journey through the hearts and minds of contemporary artists in practice and a reflection of those that have long passed.

 If you’re an artist and would like to submit your work in consideration to collaborate with Gen Society, please click below: